benplay2/google_home_starter/README.md

+## Updates in this fork
+This repository has been forked from krpeacock to add additional functionality for items that have an unknown state.
+Example: ring the door bell.

 ## Google Home Starter Guide
 Thanks for looking through this guide!
 If you have any questions getting this up and running, please feel free to submit an Issue or email me at kylpeacock@gmail.com.

 ### Getting Started
 If you haven't already, install git and node.js on your device.

+node.js installation on Raspberry Pi: https://www.instructables.com/id/Install-Nodejs-and-Npm-on-Raspberry-Pi/

 1. Fork or clone this repository onto your device.
 2. In your console, run `npm install` to install the required components.